| Drive Train (An Overview)

 Transmission Fluid

 Transmission fluid is a special kind of oil used only for transmissions.
 It circulates through and lubricates the gears.
 Check your car's owner's manual for the type to use.
-No other type of oil should ever be used in
+No other type of oil should ever be used in your transmission.

 Automatic Gear shifting